Evaluating the Faithfulness of Importance Measures in NLP by Recursively Masking Allegedly Important Tokens and Retraining: Experiments

 \subsubsection{How to interpret}

 If the model performance of a given \importance{importance measure} is below the random baseline, then this indicates a faithful importance measure.
 Note that ``faithful'' is not absolute, rather we measure the degree of faithfulness.
-However, if the model performance is not statistical significantly below the random baseline, then the \importance{importance measure} is not considered to be faithful.
-With the \emph{(Not Recursive) ROAR} measure, this latter case would just be inconclusive as the faithfulness could be hidden by dataset redundancies.
+However, if the model performance is not statistical significant below the random baseline, then the \importance{importance measure} is not considered to be faithful.
+With the \emph{(Not Recursive) ROAR} measure, this latter case would be inconclusive as the faithfulness could be hidden by dataset redundancies.

 \Cref{fig:roar} also presents the model performance at 100\% masking, which provides a lower bound for the model performance and is helpful as the datasets are often biased.
-These biases can come from unbalanced class representation, a correlation between sequence length and the gold label, or the secondary sequence for the paired-sequence tasks \citep{Gururangan2018}.
+These biases come from unbalanced classes or the secondary sequence for the paired-sequence tasks \citep{Gururangan2018}.
+For these datasets, sequence-length bias is not a concern \Cref{sec:appendix:datasets:biases}.